Web Scraping with Ruby

 parse_page = Nokogiri::HTML(unparsed_page)

-We have declared a variable inside the function by the name URL and then to make an HTTP GET request to this URL we are going to use httparty.
-After HTTP call, we’ll get raw HTML source code from that web page.
-So, what we can do next is we can bring Nokogiri and we can actually parse that page.
 So let’s create another variable called parse_page.
-Nokogiri will provide us a format from where we can start to extract data out of the raw HTML.
-Then we have used Byebug.
-It will set a debugger that lets us interact with some of these variables.
+Nokogiri will provide us with a format from which we can start to extract data out of the raw HTML.
+Then we used Byebug.
+It will set up a debugger that lets us interact with some of these variables.
 Once we have added that we can jump back to our cmd.

 ruby scraper.rb